 Number of properties on the market: 2020 vs. 2019

 The change in the number of properties available to rent was similar in 2019 and 2020: the number rose sharply at the beginning of the year, up around 50%, and then levelled off for a while before falling precipitously again at the end of the year.

 The supply of properties for sale rose much faster at the beginning of 2019 than in 2020.
 Otherwise, the developments in both years were similar.

-The analysis of transaction and supply data for residential real estate and the PriceHubble model based on big data and machine learning are used to create the indices presented here.
+Methodology: The analysis of transaction and supply data for residential real estate and the PriceHubble model based on big data and machine learning are used to create the indices presented here.

 The PriceHubble model adjusts the prices for differences in quality to achieve a “typical standard flat”.
 Local differences do not materialise as a result of different property qualities, but on account of the general price development in the respective situation.

 A standard flat can be described as follows: 4 rooms, 100 square metres, built in 2000, good maintenance and average fit-out standard.
 PriceHubble reserves the right to make adjustments, corrections and changes to the indices retrospectively.